Chnoch/MasterThesis/README.md

 The main repository for my Master Thesis.

-# Table of Content
+# Table of Contents
-1. Abstract
+1. Abstract (motivations of the work, a problem that is addressed, solutions proposed and evaluation, ~1/2 page)
-2. Introduction
+2. Introduction (the same as abstract but in more detail)
+3. Problem (need to spend a small chapter to describe the task in detail)
-3. Theoretical Part
+4. Theoretical Part
   1. Machine Learning Basics
   2. Prior Art
   3. Detailed Description of different Classifiers used
-4. Practical Part
+5. Experiments and Evaluation
   1. Introduction / Procedure
   2. Data Set / Data Analysis
   3. Naive Approach